Reginald Stafford

 Reginald Spencer Stafford CBE FRAeS (21 April 1903 – September 1980) was an aeronautical engineer, and the designer of the Handley Page Victor.

 Early life

 Reggie Stafford attended Kilburn Grammar School.

 Career

 He worked for Handley Page, joining in 1926.
 In 1934 he became chief aerodynamicist, and chief designer in 1945, in charge of the design team.
 He became Technical Director in 1953.
 He retired from the company in 1968, after 42 years.

 Handley Page Victor

 He designed the HP.80 aircraft with Godfrey Henry Lee.
 The Victor was known for its crescent wing.

 The first HP Victor, WB771, was first flown by Sqn Ldr Hedley Hazelden on 24 December 1952 at Radlett.
 On 2 January 1953, the aircraft was named Victor by the Air Ministry.
 The first production Victor XA917 first flew on 1 February 1956.

 Personal life

-He died in Aylesbury in Buckinghamshire in 1980 aged 77.
+He lived at 'Pax' on Sherwood Avenue in Ruislip, with daughter Kay and son David, in the 1950s.
 In the 1956 New Year Honours he received the CBE.

+He died in Aylesbury Vale in Buckinghamshire in 1980 aged 77.
+His funeral was in Princes Risborough, where he had lived, on Friday 22 August 1980.